MwaniN/Anime-List/README.md

 # Anime-List

-Search for anime on myanimelist.net using the Jikan API.
+Search for anime on myanimelist.net using the Jikan API, then add them to a persistent PostgreSQL database.

 Add it to a collection in a PostgreSQL Database